 At Capital Cat Clinic, we only use the non-adjuvanted leukemia and rabies vaccines.
 These are considered to have the least possible chance of causing inflammation with a subsequent lump or cancer at the site of injection.
 Some adjuvanted vaccines have been associated with Vaccine Associated Sarcoma (VAS).
 It is for this reason that we do not recommend adjuvanted vaccines.
 We use Purevax rabies and feline leukemia vaccines, which are non-adjuvanted.

-Overall, when considering vaccines, less is more.
 The main focus remains on the annual wellness exam and overall healthcare management for each cat.
-In later years, our focus shifts away from vaccinations and over to early detection and management of common chronic diseases in order to enhance the quality of life for your kitty.
+In later years, our focus on early detection and management of common chronic diseases increases in order to enhance the quality of life for your older kitty.